KJLankinen/cubble/README.md

 - Cuda 10.1.243 or higher[^2]
 - gcc 6.5.0 or higher[^2]

-[^1]: This is a hard limit, as the program uses operations that are not available on older devices.
-[^2]: Older versions may or may not work, so this is not a hard limit.
-Most of the development and testing has been done with these versions.

 ## Building the program
 The program can be built with the accompanying makefile.
 It contains three rules to choose from: